ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 # Project: Data Warehouse

 This project explores the use of AWS' managed Postgres and Redshift database services using [Iowa liquor sales data]() joined with [weather data]().
 The objectives are to learn more of how these two offerings behave for both an OLTP and OLAP workflow.
 In particular, this will be explored from the perspective of a user who needs to support both a source of truth (must have access to in-sync data, although this access need not be fully performant and could be infrequent) and analytics workflows (such as for a dashboard or machine learning use cases).

+TO ADD:
+* explore and assess data, before schema?

 # Source Data
 TODO